ryeash/doctor/README.md

 ### Defining providers

-There are two fundamental ways to create providers: annotated classes, and factory methods.
+There are two ways to define providers: annotated classes, and factory methods.

 ##### Class level